Roestdev/hebrew_accents/README.md

 **This project is currently in the design/development mode.**

 #### DO NOT use in production
-There will be interface breakages.
+There will be interface breakages regularly

 `Current Version:`  v0.0.2